 You need to know what to look for, where to find it, and sometimes when to find those great subjects.
 Not all great photo subjects are on prime display waiting for you to get your shot.
 Sometimes you need to wander around and get a little lost to find what others missed.
 Perhaps one of the best pieces of advice we can give is to help your state of mind while you’re out exploring for photographs.
 You need to learn to think like a coffee table book.

 Coffee table books, on any subject, are compelling.
 People know it’s a book of photos and people love photos.
 Why are they so popular?

 It’s because coffee table books aren’t just filled with random photos.
 They tell a story about a subject.
 In your case, it’s your travel destination as seen through your eyes.
 These coffee table books don’t just shoot the highlights.
 They cover everything from big to small.
 The story isn’t just the major iconic photo from your site.
-Instead, tell a story that includes all of the nuances that evoke memories or curiosity that you experienced during your travel.
+Instead, tell a story that includes all the nuances that evoke memories or curiosity you experienced during your travel.

 Visiting a major tourist destination like Rome has many famous buildings and works of art.
 Yet that’s only a fraction of what it’s like to travel to Rome.

 Take photos of the people you meet, your meals, the roads and transportation.
 Talk to the locals.
 Observe their daily life and rituals.
 How do the people of Rome affect you as a visitor, even if it doesn’t seem to be a direct contact?

 Maybe the traffic was crowded, or there was an interesting vehicle.
 Did you see someone working and take an interest in what they were doing?
 Maybe you stopped at a market with some interesting displays.